VivaSuresh/vivasuresh.github.io/_projects/3_project.md

     A summary of the autoencoder model that was used.
 </div>

+After 200 epochs, the autoencoder was ready.
+All training data was downsampled using the autoencoder, and the mean and standard deviation of the training dataset was found.
+From there, test data was downsampled and checked against the training mean and std.
+If the test data was an outlier, then it would be marked as an anomaly.
 In the end, the autencoder was able to detect **all 143 anomalies** present in the test data!